 - You can use stacked bar graphs with age groups stacked side-by-side and countries as individual bars when displaying social data like population and age distribution across multiple countries.
 Color coding can represent age groups, with the size of each colored “stack” indicating the proportion of the population in that age group.

 - In sports, you can use a parallel coordinates chart to analyze player performance using multiple metrics like points scored, assists, and rebounds.
-Each vertical axis represents a different metric, and each player’s data is represented by a connected line.
+Each vertical axis represents a different metric, and a connected line represents each player’s data.
 You could even encode additional information like player position through color.

 In summary, effectively displaying multidimensional data involves adding series, using encodings like color, size, or shape, and carefully considering the chart type.
-It’s essential to strike a balance between adding dimensions and maintaining simplicity to avoid overwhelming or confusing your audience.
+It’s essential to balance adding dimensions and maintaining simplicity to avoid overwhelming or confusing your audience.